octadecimal/UnityTerrainGen/README.md

 UnityTerrainGen
 ===============

-Terrain generator with support for massive terrains.
+Terrain generator for Unity4 with support for massive terrains.